suffolklibraries/sljekyll/parents-carers-and-children/parents-carers-collection/_posts/changing-families.md

 ---
 layout: sidebar-right
-title: "Family break-up"
+title: "Changing families"
 date: 2018-05-17
 author: sophie-green
 category: parents-carers-collection
-excerpt: "A list of books for parents/carers and children dealing with family break-up."
+excerpt: "A list of books for parents/carers and children dealing with changing families."
 breadcrumb: childrens-ya-books
 ---

-To reserve any of the following books for parents/carers and children dealing with family break-up to [your local library](/libraries/), click on the links to reserve them from our online catalogue, visit any of our libraries, or contact us on [01473 351249](tel:01473351249) or **help@suffolklibraries.co.uk**
+To reserve any of the following books for parents/carers and children dealing with changing families to [your local library](/libraries/), click on the links to reserve them from our online catalogue, visit any of our libraries, or contact us on [01473 351249](tel:01473351249) or **help@suffolklibraries.co.uk**

 You can [sign up for a library card online](/help/joining-the-library/) for free.
 You can sign your child up for a library card at any age.